victorfrye/victorfrye/README.md

 }
 ```

-I have enjoyed revisiting the hello world program in different languages and frameworks.
+I have enjoyed recreating hello world programs in different languages and frameworks for myself and as a demonstration of languages I have familiarity with.
 Samples of these programs can be found [here](./samples/)